omnetpp/omnetpp/samples/resultfiles/python/ResultAnalysisUsingPython.md

 5. Revisiting CSV loading
 -------------------------

-The way we have read the CSV file has one deficiency: data in the `value` column are represented as strings, so they are unsuitable as input for computation or plotting.
-You can verify that by printing `aloha.value.unique()` (it will print all values with quotes), or trying to do arithmetic on them, e.g.
+The way we have read the CSV file has one small deficiency: all data in the `attrvalue` column are represented as strings, event though many of them are really numbers, for example the values of the `iaMean` and `numHosts` iteration variables.
+You can verify that by printing the unique values ( `aloha.attrvalue.unique()` -- it will print all values with quotes), or using the `type()` operator on an element:
-`aloha[aloha.type=='scalar'].value+1.0` (it will result in a `TypeError`).
-The output of `aloha[aloha.type=='scalar'].value.describe()` also says `dtype: object` instead of the expected `float64` (cf. with the output of `aloha['stddev'].describe()`.)
-To make absolutely sure, use the `type()` operator on an element:

 ```{.python .input}
 type( aloha[aloha.type=='scalar'].iloc[0].value )
 ```

 The reason is that `read_csv()` infers data types of columns from the data it finds in them.
-The `value` column is shared by scalar results, run attributes, iteration variables and some other types of rows, and while scalar results are always numeric, others are not.
-Thus, `read_csv()` decides that data in that value should be stored as strings.
+Since the `attrvalue` column is shared by run attributes, result item attributes, iteration variables and some other types of rows, there are many non-numeric strings in it, and `read_csv()` decides that it is a string column.

 A similar issue arises with the `binedges`, `binvalues`, `vectime`, `vecvalue` columns.
 These columns contain lists of numbers separated by spaces, so they